Nabakrushna Choudhuri: Entry into politics

-Odisha became a separate linguistic province on the first of April 1936.
+Odisha became a separate linguistic province on 1 April 1936.
 In 1937, elections to the Odisha provincial Legislative Assembly were held for the first time.
-Nabababu stood for election against Rai Bahadur Chintamani Acharya from the Tirtal-Ersama constituency.
+Naba babu stood for election against Rai Bahadur Chintamani Acharya from the Tirtal-Ersama constituency.
 He won the election with an overwhelming majority and this marked his entry into active politics.

 As an MLA, he was always sensitive to, and concerned about, the interests of the poor and downtrodden in Odisha.
 All the farmers of Odisha united themselves to fight against the landlords who were exploiting them.
-His published journal ‘Sarathi’ had closed down by then. established another journal titled ‘Krusak’ about news and features on the problems of the farmers, laborer and those of the Praja Andolan movement in the princely States.
+His published journal 'Sarathi' had closed down by then. established another journal titled 'Krusak' about news and features on the problems of the farmers, laborer and those of the Praja Andolan movement in the princely States.

 Praja Mandal Movement

 There were had 26 Odia speaking Princely States.
 The Ruling Chiefs of these states were directly responsible for their respective States according their own whims and fancies, by paying a royalty to the British.
 The Congress Party and Mahatma Gandhi specifically had a policy of non-interference in the internal matters of the princely States.
 However a section of congress did not agree with this.
-Chowdhuri was one such figure and he disobeyed this policy directive.
-Malati Devi, Harmohan Patnaik, Gouranga Charan Das and Sarangadhar Das joined him in mobilizing resistance against the princely States.
+Choudhuri was one such figure and he disobeyed this policy directive.
+Malati Devi, Harmohan Patnaik, Gouranga Charan Das and Sarangadhar Das joined him in mobilizing resistance against the princely States in the hill tracts of Odisha.
 At their instance there was a stiff resistance against the princely State of Nilgiri.
 He was joined by Harmohan Patnaik, the President of Dhenkanal Prajamandal, the first Praja Mandal in India to fight against rulers of Princely States, Gouranga Charan Das, Ananta Patnaik, Baidyanath Rath, Sachi Routray, Manmohan Mishra, Surendranath Dwivedy etc. They went from door to door in the villages around Dhenkanal raising awareness about the oppressive regimes.
 In 1938, he was again imprisoned for his involvement in the Praja Mandal Movement.

 One of the turning point of the Prajamandal movement was the sacrifice of 12-year-old Baji Raut along with Hurushi, Nata, Raghu, Guri and Lakshman succumbed to the bullets of Dhenkanal forces.
 After this atrocity Nabababu further accelerated the movement from their base at Angul.
-During this troubled times they had their third child, a daughter named Krishna in January 1939.
+During these troubled times they had their third child, a daughter named Krishna in January 1939.

-In 1940, at the insistence of Gandhiji, Nabababu was jailed for six months as an individual Satyagrahi.
+In 1940, at the insistence of Gandhiji, Naba babu was jailed for six months as an individual Satyagrahi.